But Be Cautious of the Risks

 Another type, the proprietary reverse mortgage, is offered by private lenders.
-The FHA does not insure the proprietary reverse mortgage.
-Jumbo reverse mortgage is another name for this type of loan because it is not subject to loan limits.
+The FHA does not insure this type.
+This type is also known as a jumbo reverse mortgage because it is not subject to loan limits.

 Finally, low-income older adults may qualify for the single-purpose reverse mortgage or deferred payment loan.
-The single-purpose reverse mortgage covers specific purposes only.
-The government sponsors the single-purpose reverse mortgage.
+This type covers specific purposes only.
+The government sponsors this type of mortgage.

 Home Equity Conversion Mortgage (HECM) Program